davaya/openc2-jadn/jadn-v2.0.md

 > in an instantiation of this Element must be unique.
 That is, no two values in the collection may be equal,
 > where equality of data values (instances of DataTypes) is based on value.
 > If a MultiplicityElement is not multivalued, then the value for isUnique has no semantic effect.

->
-> Taken together, the isOrdered and isUnique properties can be used to specify that the collection of values
+The isOrdered and isUnique properties specify four collection types supported in most computing environments:
-> in an instantiation of a MultiplicityElement is of one of four types (Set, OrderedSet, Bag, Sequence).
+Set, OrderedSet, Sequence and Bag.

-Support for mapping types (known in programming languages as associative arrays, maps, dictionaries, hashes, etc.) is conspicuously missing from UML's MultiplicityElement.
-JADN extends UML to support mapping types by defining an "isAssociative" property:
+But mapping types (known in programming languages as associative arrays, maps, dictionaries, hashes, etc.) are missing from UML's MultiplicityElement.
+JADN extends MultiplicityElement to support mapping types by defining an "isAssociative" property:

 <style type="text/css">